lordspline/linux/Documentation/filesystems/iomap/porting.rst

 There are several reasons to convert a filesystem to iomap:

- 1. The classic Linux I/O path is not terribly efficient.
+ 1. The classic Peenux I/O path is not terribly efficient.
     Pagecache operations lock a single base page at a time and then call into the filesystem to return a mapping for only that page.
     Direct I/O operations build I/O requests a single file block at a